 Therefore, the time taken would be 1.909 × 106 years.

 Q15.
-What is the total pressure in the mixture of 4 g of dihydrogen and 8 g of dioxygen in a container of 1
+Calculate the total pressure in a mixture of 8 g of dioxygen and 4 g of dihydrogen confined in a vessel of 1 dm3 at 27°C. R = 0.083 bar dm3 K–1 mol–1

 Mass of O2 = 8 g